k3ssen/SymfonyVuetified/README.md

 ## Global vue components
 Vue-components aren't global by default, so they can't be used in Twig.
-By using the `.global.vue` extension instead of just `.vue` the component will be made globally available, allowing you to use it inside Twig.
+By using the `.global.vue` extension instead of just `.vue` the component will be made global, allowing you to use it inside Twig.

 > Autocompletion in PhpStorm doesn't seem to work (yet?) for global components.
 > This project lets webpack create a `web-types.json` to define references for the global components.